 As a school, we receive money from the Scottish Government in relation to the number of children who receive free school meals.
-This money is known as 'Pupil Equity Funding' (PEF) and this year we have been allocated £81,721.
-After consultation with staff, children and parents/carers when PEF was first allocated to schools, we decided to use this money to fund an additional 2 members of permanent staff, namely a class teacher and a support assistant.
+This money is known as 'Pupil Equity Funding' (PEF) and this year we have been allocated £62,640.
+After consultation with staff, children and parents/carers when PEF was first allocated to schools, we decided to use this money to fund an additional 2 members of permanent staff, namely a part-time class teacher and a full-time support assistant.

-This year, we have also employed a Youth Family Community Learning Officer one day a week.
-She works with children and families to support positive health and wellbeing, as well as to help improve pupil attendance and punctuality.
-In addition, we have agreed to purchase additional Numeracy and Literacy resources (including school library materials), together with new resources to support children's play and outdoor learning across the school.
-Other funding will be used to promote increased equity in relation to home learning, as well as to provide opportunities for family learning.
+This year, we have also employed a Youth Family Community Learning Officer 1.5 days a week.
+She works with children and families to support family learning, as well as to help improve pupil attendance and punctuality.
+In addition, we have agreed to purchase additional Numeracy and Literacy resources, together with new resources to support children's health and wellbeing across the school.
+Other funding will be used to promote increased equity in relation to home learning, as well as to reduce the cost of the school day for families.

-As part of participatory budgeting, we have also allowed stakeholders to take responsibility for deciding how 5% of our PEF money (£4,806) will be used.
+As part of participatory budgeting, we have also allowed stakeholders to take responsibility for deciding how 5% of our PEF money (£3,132) will be used.
 Following an extensive consultation exercise, it was agreed that this would be spent on funding external coaches to deliver extracurricular clubs, as well as to support the cost of educational excursions.

-12. School Policies and Practical Information
+11. School Policies and Practical Information